ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 * We start by mentioning the `aws_api_gateway_rest_api` resource It does what is says and provides an API Gateway REST API
-    * body references the swagger file
+    * body references the Swagger file
 * The `template_file` datasource allows Terraform to use information that is not defined in Terraform (Swagger in our case)
     * Variables are passed to this `template_file` to fill the file
 * For a given `rest-api` to be usable, it has to be deployed